Are VA Loans Assumable? What You Need to Know

 For buyers, it’s wise to speak with a VA-approved lender and carefully evaluate whether assuming a VA loan is the right choice.
 Taking these steps can help you make a well-informed decision.

-Additionally, there is no maximum debt-to-income (DTI) ratio set by the VA; however, a DTI of 41% is generally preferred.
+If you’re a buyer looking to assume a VA loan, you must meet specific lender requirements.
+There is no maximum debt-to-income (DTI) ratio set by the VA; and residual income is often used to offset higher borrower DTIs.
 You must also meet the VA’s residual income requirements, which vary based on factors such as location, family size, and loan amount.

 Non-military borrowers can assume a VA loan, but lender approval is necessary.
 Unlike obtaining a new mortgage, you’ll need to work with the seller’s lender to prove your creditworthiness.
 If approved, you can proceed with the loan assumption.
 Note that there is a 0.5% funding fee based on the loan balance.